DiogenesVX/nm-swifi/README.md

 # Usage
   just launch the script the way you like (either with a key combination, or with a .desktop launcher or simply ./nm-swifi

 # Screenshot

 ![Alt text](https://github.com/DiogenesVX/nm-swifi/blob/main/nm-swifi.png)

- Make sure you have the following packages installed:\n
+ Make sure you have the following packages installed:

       coreutils
       grep
       sed